 As with other PlumpJack holdings which are tied to Shakespeare’s writings, CADE is derived from a Shakespearean-era term for an oak cask or barrel.
 The winery and hospitality center is located just off of Deer Park road before it ascends into the small town of Angwin.
 We had the privilege of touring the winery during the middle of construction and have been back many time since.

-A 15,000 foot cave was designed by the talented architect, Juan Carlos Fernandez who is originally from Guadalajara, Mexico.
-This is his first winery project but previously he has had a plethora of International design experience on a variety of buildings.
-He compares building a winery to a restaurant and says, “A lot of what you do depends on the chef’s needs.
+A 15,000 foot cave was designed by the talented architect and Guadalajara, Mexico native, Juan Carlos Fernandez.
+This was his first winery project but previously he had international design experience on a variety of buildings.
+He compares building a winery to a restaurant and says, “a lot of what you do depends on the chef’s needs.
 In the case of a winery, though, it’s the winemaker, not the chef, who helps to shape the program”.
 Since the construction of CADE, Juan Carlos has certainly left his imprint on Napa Valley with his own firm Signum Architecture.
 Signum has been responsible for designing Odette Estate, BRAND, Melka, Sinegal, Nine Suns, Brasswood Winery and Covert among other.

 The winery is situated on the edge of a hillside at an elevation of about 1800 feet and the views overlooking the valleys and hillsides are memorable.
 During rainy weather, a visit to this winery is, borrowing from a movie title, truly “a walk in the clouds”.
 Part of CADE’S own property is part of the Napa Land Trust and will always remain in its natural state.
 Due to the number of red bark Manzanita bushes in the area, CADE appropriately chose this tree to be the symbol for their logo.
 The original tree that inspired the design for their logo grows in front of the winery building.